Hi, I'm Shawn Matheson

 Mormonism was good for me for the first portion of my life, it was a comfortable structure that taught me many good things.
 I came to a point where I realized that what the LDS church had taught me about church history, was an exercise in apologetics, that the truths of things were more nuanced.

-I see Mormonism now with gratitude for what I learned, including that organized churches can really mess with a person's head and can hinder people's growth.
+I see Mormonism now with gratitude for what I learned, including that organized churches can really mess with a person's head and can hinder someone's growth (it can keep you from asking questions and exploring, making you believe there is only one path, and discouraging you from looking into history or from asking uncomfortable questions).

 I view organized religion as a lesson module I had for this lifetime.
 It's like having a past job where you learned a lot and dang it was hard, but you're grateful you had that learning.
 It was good, and it was bad -- and I'm grateful for the lessons I learned.